iscRamirezAbril/Scientific_Calculator_CSharp/README.md

 **_This file is written in ENGLISH and SPANISH._**

 ## **_ENGLISH - INGLÉS_**
+## ----- Description -----
+I did this proyect just for fun and practice.
+Is about of a Scientific Calculator that it contains all operations and functions that I considerate importants in a Calculator
 ## **_SPANISH - ESPAÑOL_**
 ### ----- Descripción -----
 Este proyecto lo realicé por gusto, diversión y práctica.